robin0800/manjaro-tools/README.md

 ###5. buildtree

-buildtree is a little tools to sync arch abs and manjaro packages git repos.
+buildtree is a little tools to sync arch abs and manjaro PKGBUILD git repos.

 ####Arguments